 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.

 Poached Pears is always a show-stopping dessert if you ask me – no wonder it is a real classic French recipe!
-Not only extremely easy to make, Spiced Poached Pears are full of flavours and fill your house with a divine smell.
+Not only extremely easy to make, French Poached Pears are full of flavours and fill your house with a divine smell.